This article was updated on Oct. 15, 2018.

 Caught by a phishing scam?
 Getting untangled isn't cheap.
 According to Infosecurity Magazine, the average cost of a spear phishing incident is $1.6 million — enough to ruin most small businesses.
 But as scammers become more sophisticated and employees more connected, you can't afford to take a pass on small business phishing scams.
 Here's what you need to know about avoiding the hook.

 Casting the Line

-As noted by Infosecurity Magazine, one quarter of companies still don't consider phishing a significant threat.
+As noted by Infosecurity Magazine, one-quarter of companies still don't consider phishing a significant threat.
 Part of the problem is scale: Most attacks aren't orchestrated by big hacker organizations but smaller actors looking for a quick payday or easy access to your network.
-A recent Forbes article points out the sheer variety of these scams.
-In a recent attack, for example, a Facebook banner ad offered access to a "Dislike" button on the social site.
-Other scams focus on fraudulent emails with links sending users to real-looking bank or e-commerce sites; once there, employees are prompted to enter personal account information, which is then sent to the scammers.
+Scams often focus on fraudulent emails with links sending users to real-looking bank or e-commerce sites; once there, employees are prompted to enter personal account information, which is then sent to the scammers.